Dear reader of ADxS.org, please excuse the disruption.

 Various stress hormones are altered in ADHD.

-The stress hormones cortisol, ACTH and CRH discussed below are the stress hormones of the 3rd, 2nd and 1st stages of the HPA axis.
+The stress hormones cortisol, ACTH and CRH discussed below are the 3rd, 2nd and 1st increment stress hormones of the HPA axis.
 Alpha-amylase is a biomarker for the activity of the autonomic nervous system.

 In summary, it must be assumed that the cortisol response to acute stressors, which is often flattened in ADHD-HI and very often excessive in ADHD-I, is a biomarker for a pathological change in the HPA axis, but that the change in the cortisol response is not the cause of ADHD.
 Comparable experiences have been made in the treatment of depression.1